M-E-Rademaker/personal-website/content/about/main/index.md

   - persistent
   - balanced

-  Thanks for reading!
+  If you made it all the way down here: Thanks for reading!

-show_outro: true
+show_outro: false
-outro: |
+outro:
-  Thanks to
 ---

 ** index doesn't contain a body, just front matter above.